A meme origin story

 For a direct comparison of the current Mac options, see our Bongo Cat for Mac page.

-The official Bongo Cat on Steam has an experimental Mac build as of 2026 — the developer's own label, not ours.
-It works for some Mac users and not for others.
-Paw-Paw is a native macOS alternative designed for Mac from the start, with more animals and no experimental caveats.
+The Irox Games Bongo Cat game on Steam lists macOS requirements for Intel 64-bit and Apple silicon Macs.
+Paw-Paw is a native macOS alternative with multiple animals and no Steam account requirement.
 See our Bongo Cat for Mac comparison.

 After going viral in 2018, Bongo Cat was remixed into hundreds of videos covering different songs.
 It was called the best or most wholesome meme of 2018 by several publications.
-The character evolved from meme to keyboard software, OBS streaming overlay, and eventually a Steam game with an experimental Mac build.
+The character evolved from meme to keyboard software, OBS streaming overlay, and eventually a Steam game that now lists macOS support.

 Paw-Paw is inspired by the same idea — a character that reacts to your typing — but is a fully independent app built natively for macOS.
 Different animals, different character designs, a cosmetics system, and built from scratch in Swift.
 The connection is the shared premise, not the codebase.